tharun-0525/customLCD4STM/README.md

-# customLCD4STM
-📘 Project Title:
+# 📘 CustomLCD4STM

-Custom LCD Driver Development for STM32 Microcontroller (HD44780 16x2 in 4-bit mode)
+**Custom LCD Driver Development for STM32 Microcontroller (HD44780 16x2 in 4-bit mode)**

+---

-📝 Project Description:
+## 📝 Project Description

-This project involves the step-by-step development of a custom driver to interface an HD44780-compatible 16x2 LCD with an STM32 microcontroller using 4-bit mode.
-The goal is to build a lightweight, modular, and reusable driver from scratch without relying on external libraries like HAL’s LCD utilities.
+This project demonstrates the development of a **custom driver** to interface an **HD44780-compatible 16x2 character LCD** with an **STM32 microcontroller** using **4-bit communication mode**.

-The project is designed to enhance low-level understanding of microcontroller peripheral control, bitwise operations, GPIO configuration, and LCD communication protocols.

-The driver will support core functionalities such as:
+Unlike relying on STM32 HAL's built-in LCD libraries, this driver is written **from scratch** to provide a deeper understanding of:

+- Low-level GPIO control
+- Bitwise manipulation
+- LCD command protocols
+- Embedded C modular design

+---

+## 🎯 Key Features

-Sending data/commands in 4-bit mode
+- ✅ 4-bit communication mode (saves GPIO pins)
-Cursor and display shifting
+- ✅ Send **commands** and **data** to the LCD
+- ✅ Display and cursor shift functionality
-Entry mode configuration
+- ✅ Entry mode configuration
-Clear display, return home, and display control
+- ✅ Display ON/OFF, cursor ON/OFF, blink control
+- ✅ Clear display and return home functions
+- ✅ Modular code for easy reuse and portability

+---

+## 🧰 Tools and Components

+- **Microcontroller**: STM32 (tested on STM32F103C8T6 "Blue Pill")
+- **Display**: HD44780 16x2 LCD
+- **Interface**: 4-bit data mode using GPIO pins
+- **Language**: Embedded C
+- **IDE**: STM32CubeIDE / Keil / PlatformIO
+- **No HAL LCD utility used** – fully custom implementation

+---